Notes on the Geography of Uzbekistan: Soktare (Sadriddin Aini)

 A quiet road leads into Soktare, which has only a few merchants.
 The name of the town is pronounced approximately Sock-ta-RAY.

 A beauty salon.

 The biggest commercial structure.
-The brick is not very arresting, but remember that this part of the world has a very long history of working with it.
-Surprises lie ahead.
+The brickwork is not very arresting, but surprises lie ahead.

 And then this, not only executed in brick but with embedded brick columns directly descended from Bukhara's Samani Mausoleum.
 Who owns such a house?
 Convoluted answer: the Soviets eliminated the landlords and established a cotton monoculture.
 Since independence, the government of Uzbekistan has leased the immense fields to local syndicates.
 A condition of the lease is that the land stay in cotton and that the cotton is sold to the government at below-market prices.
-That's good for the government, which resells the cotton at a profit, and the lessees must do all right--otherwise, they'd quit.
+That's good for the government, which resells the cotton at a profit.
+The lessees must do all right--otherwise, they'd quit.
 The victims are the laborers whose salaries must be kept very low.
-In a way, things haven't changed so much from the bad old days of landlords.
+In a way, things haven't changed so much from the bad old days.

 So the offices of the cotton syndicates are in good shape.
 And how do the poorer villagers live?
 Well, we've left the main road for some back roads in the village.

 Here's the Soktare mosque, built--or rebuilt--by Aini's grandfather, Sayid-Omar Khoja.
 It's a museum now.

 Nearby is Aini's childhood house, still in the family.